mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

   SmartInteractCheck: true
   # Prevents from players abusing afk by constantly moving in afk machine
   AntiAfkMachines: true
+  # Prevents players from being  pooled around while player is in afk mode
+  PreventHook: true
   # EXPERIMENTAL!
 Prevents players from being pushed around while player is in afk mode
   # Keep in mind that player can still be moved around the same block he is in
   PreventPushing: false